 Here children in the age of 0 to 4 years are admitted.
 Small babies born with visual impairment and associated disabilities have many developmental delays.
 Early intervention helps the child overcome their disabilities and catch up on these delayed developments.

-For children older than 4 years of age, after assessment they are placed in either the academic, vocational or the Multisensory Impairment and Deafblind group.
+Children older than 4 years of age are placed in either the academic, vocational or the Multisensory Impairment and Deafblind group after assessment.

-Children with only visual impairment go through functional academic training, Pre-Braille training and then move on to pre-integration The movement through all these levels of training ensures that the child is well prepared to be part of the mainstream school.
+Children with single disability, namely visual impairment, go through functional academic training, Pre-Braille training and then move on to pre-integration The movement through all these levels of training ensures that the child is well prepared to be part of the mainstream school.
 As a culmination of these trainings the child is admitted into mainstream schools where they are part of the inclusive education set-up.

 Children with additional intellectual disability are enrolled with the National Institute Open Schooling and complete their basic education at their pace.
 Saksham has secured accreditation from NIOS to run its Open Basic Education Program.
 This has ensured that no child capable of acquiring academic knowledge is left out of the education system.
 These children are also given vocational training to identify their area of interest and strength.